chaijs/chai-json-schema/README.md

 ### jsonSchema(value, schema)

-Validate that the given javascript value is a valid instance of the specified json-schema.
-Both the value and schema would likely be loaded from a external datasource but could also be literals or generated data.
+Validate that the given javascript value conforms to the specified json-schema.
+Both the value and schema would likely be JSON loaded from a external datasource but could also be literals or object instances.

 	var goodApple = {
 		skin: "thin",